heyoka/faxe-docs/docs/nodes/collect_fields.md

-> If you need more complex collecting behaviour, take a look at the [collect](./collect.md) node.
+> If you need more complex collecting behaviors, take a look at the [collect](./collect.md) node.

 Example
 -------